ajmllr/udacity-deep-reinforcement-learning-p3-collaboration-and-competition/REPORT.md

 ## Results
 In my first attempt, I started with 250 episodes of random actions to then went on with the normal training.
+Solved in 646 episodes.

 <img src="output-1.png" width="100%" align="top-left" alt="" title="Training Chart 1" />

 After that training, I increased the Epsilon to 5 and reduced the decay to 0.9995 and removed the random episodes.
+Solved in 1087 episodes.

 <img src="output-2.png" width="100%" align="top-left" alt="" title="Training Chart 2" />

 The last time I trained I increased the Epsilon to 10 and reduced the decay to 0.999 and lowered the memory size and increased the batch size.
+Solved in 1143 episodes.

 <img src="output-3.png" width="100%" align="top-left" alt="" title="Training Chart 3" />